Chevrolet Traverse: Third generation (2024)

 Chevrolet unveiled the third-generation Traverse on July 17, 2023, with first customer deliveries commenced in April 2024 as a 2024 model year.
 Production of the third-generation Traverse was initially planned to commence in December 2023, but production has been delayed a few times during the first quarter of 2024.

-At launch, four trim levels were available: LS, LT, RS, and Z71 (AWD-only); all trim levels have the option of either FWD or AWD in the US market.
+At launch, four trim levels were available: LS, LT, RS, and Z71, and all trim levels except the AWD-only Z71 trim can be equipped with either FWD or AWD in the US market.
 The Premier trim will become available for the 2025 model year.
-The L and Redline Edition trim levels will be discontinued, while the High Country Trim level will be unavailable at least initially but could be reintroduced at a later date.
+The L and Redline Edition trim levels were discontinued, while the High Country trim level was unavailable for the 2025 model year, but was brought back starting with the 2026 model year.
+Additionally, the LS trim was discontinued, leaving LT as the base trim and making the 2026 trim lineup consisting of four trims: LT, Z71, High Country, and RS.

 The exterior of the Traverse balances the design elements between a crossover SUV and a truck and features the brand's “High Brow” design language which features a truck-inspired front fascia and split headlights.
 There are standard LED front and rear lighting, walk-up lighting animation upon owners approaching the vehicle (available on the RS trim) and forward leaning C-Pillars.

 The Z71 model features 1-inch increased ground clearance with a wider track, all-terrain tires coupled with unique-designed 18" alloy wheels, a standard trailering package, a Terrain mode for the drive mode selection, twin-clutch AWD system, unique dampers with hydraulic rebound control, and uses a different front fascia with an aluminium skid plate and signature Z71 red tow hooks.